OSInside/kiwi/doc/source/development.rst

 via pip or as an extra package in your favourite Linux distribution.

-However, for setting up a Python virtual development environment the following additional latex, include, header files and compilers are required in order to allow for compiling the C parts of the runtime required Python modules:
+However, for setting up a Python virtual development environment the following additional LaTeX, include, header files and compilers are required in order to allow for compiling the C parts of the runtime required Python modules: